jimbaker/tagstr/tutorial.rst

 ----------

-Tag strings also find applications where complex string interpolation would otherwise require a templating engine like Jinja2.
+Tag strings also find applications where complex string interpolation would otherwise require a templating engine like Jinja.
 Such engines typically come along with a Domain Specific Language (DSL) for declaring templates that, given some contextual data, can be compiled into larger bodies of text.
 An especially common use case for such engines is the construction of HTML documents.
 For example, if you wanted to create a simple todo